 Take No Action: An option to avoid, this cancels the importing process and tells your Surface to no longer recognize your camera when plugged in.

 After you’ve chosen an option, Windows remembers it, automatically taking the same route the next time you plug in your camera.

 4When the Photos app appears, choose your options; tap the Import button to import your all camera’s photos and videos.

 The Start screen’s Photos app tries to keep things simple: It offers to import all your camera’s photos and videos into a folder named after the current date.
 To make a quick and easy transfer, tap the Import button in the screen’s bottom-right corner to copy all the camera’s photos and videos onto your Surface.
 (You can safely unplug your camera from your Surface after importing your photos.)

-The Photos app only imports your camera’s photos; it doesn’t delete them from the camera.
+The Photos app only copies your camera’s photos onto your Surface; it doesn’t delete them from the camera.
 Your camera’s own menu offers an option to delete the photos or format its memory card.

 If your Surface stops recognizing your camera when plugged in, open the Charms bar, choose Settings, choose PC Settings from the Settings pane, and tap PC and Devices from the PC Settings screen.
 When the PC and Devices screen appears, tap AutoPlay in the left column.
 Then tap your camera’s model number from the right pane; when the drop-down menu appears, choose Ask Me Every Time.